Word Counter

 About this Tool

 The Word Counter is a versatile text analysis tool that provides instant statistics about your written content.
-It counts words, characters (with and without spaces), sentences, paragraphs, and estimates reading time.
+It counts words, characters (with and without spaces), sentences, and paragraphs, and it also estimates the reading time.
 This tool is invaluable for writers, students, content creators, and professionals who need to meet specific length requirements or optimize content for different platforms.
 Whether you're checking if your essay meets the word count, ensuring your tweet fits character limits, or analyzing the readability of your blog post, this counter provides real-time feedback as you type or paste text.
+We built this tool because we believe that clear and effective communication starts with understanding the building blocks of your text.

 Common Use Cases